 Building on a solid linguistic foundation in modern and classical Chinese, the Lampeter course focuses on the study of China’s history, philosophy, religions, film and literature, exploring how China has historically evolved to become the country it is today.

 We are one of the very few Chinese Studies programmes in the UK with a focus on China’s classical culture.
 You will gain access to the richness of this culture by studying its vast textual, archaeological and artistic heritage.

-Tuition Fees for 2018/19:
+Tuition Fees 2021/22:

 The BA Chinese Studies aims to develop fluency in Mandarin and familiarise students with Chinese history and culture in its various manifestations across the entire span of China's pre-modern and modern history.
 Individual modules examine China’s history, media, politics, philosophy and religions in both past and present.